Traveling in New Zealand will be more predictable thanks to Bluetooth sensors that collect and share live traffic information with drivers.

 Traffic Manager at Higgins / M2PP

-BlipTrack has provided our clients with an unparalleled range of traffic information.
-Using the same data we can provided live travel times direct to signs and phones, identify incidents and delays through to understanding the strategic route choices, origin / destination and changing travel patterns.
+BlipTrack provide our clients with an unparalleled range of traffic information.
+Using the same data, we can provided live travel times direct to signs and phones, identify incidents and delays through to understanding the strategic route choices, origin / destination and changing travel patterns.
 Read more

 Associate at BECA